PatrickHenson/resume/README.md

 ## License

-This project is currently unlicensed as it exists to track the history of my resume.
 Do you license a resume?

 The following files are released under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0)
 * cover_letter_template.tex